 - Each enforcer writes its own enforcer log files.
 By default, the enforcers use the log framework of the web server that they are running on.
 So the web server configuration determines where the log files are stored.
 On Apache, for example, the standard destination is /var/log/httpd/errors_log. - The deciders, the administration master, and the administration slaves write their log files to the same directory where the application specific log files are stored.
-This is the directory \$ZEUSHOME/sting-rayafm/generic/log/, and on the master the directory \$ZEUSHOME/sting-rayafm/generic/logmaster/.
+This is the directory /opt/riverbed/sting-rayaf/generic/log/, and on the master the directory /opt/riverbed/stingrayaf/generic/logmaster/.

-NOTE: You can change the path to which the additional log files are stored in the configuration file zeusafm.conf via the attribute "logDir" (see System Configuration).
+NOTE: You can change the path to which the additional log files are stored in the configuration file stingrayaf.conf via the attribute "logDir" (see System Configuration).